jdc-cunningham/cbp-cost-basis-fifo/README.md

 Added ability to see what BTC owned can be sold now based on current price, using Coindesk API.

 ![can sell now](./can-sell-now.PNG)

+This code is nasty sorry about that.
+I sunk way too much time on the calculation part on FIFO the rest can be updated for better visuals but this code serves my needs.